banner

 Unnecessary food wastage happens every step of the way between the farm and your fridge.

 At the farm, surplus fruits and vegetables, as well as those that may be misshapen or “ugly,” are discarded or left to rot.
-Then, during manufacturing and processing, 20 percent of food is lost or wasted.
-A lot of that is due to discarded byproducts or parts of the raw ingredient that are not needed in the final manufactured product.
+During manufacturing and processing, 20 percent of food is lost or wasted, much of it due to discarded byproducts or parts of raw ingredients that aren’t needed in the final product.

 Upcycling aims to change that, transforming unwanted food or food manufacturing byproducts into something useful.

-“The concept of upcycling is really about extracting every last bit of value that you can from a natural resource,” explains Shelley King.
-She’s the CEO of Natural Products Canada, an organization that works to identify and invest in innovative solutions in the natural products industry.
+“The concept of upcycling is really about extracting every last bit of value that you can from a natural resource,” explains Shelley King, CEO of Natural Products Canada, an organization that invests in innovative solutions in the natural products industry.

 “When we upcycle any material, we’re reducing the number of resources needed to create a new item,” King adds.
 “In the case of upcycling food, we’re addressing the huge challenge of feeding the world without putting more strain on the planet.

-Various reports indicate that we now need to create as much food in the next 50 years as we have in the last 1,000 years.
-But we aren’t creating more land to grow that food, so we absolutely have to make the most of the food we’re growing.
+Various reports indicate that we need to create as much food in the next 50 years as we have in the last 1,000 years.
+But since we aren’t creating more land to grow that food, we absolutely have to make the most of what we’re already producing.
 One way to do that is through circular solutions like upcycling.

 “And it’s not just about food waste, though that is a compelling part of it,” King adds.
 “Whether it’s collagen health supplements from fish processing, an apple-leather purse, or plastics made from food waste, it’s exciting to see the increasing consumer focus on eco-friendly sustainable products and zero-waste solutions.”